1909 Detroit Tigers season: Player-manager Hughie Jennings

-Behind the antics was a great coaching mind.
-Connie Mack called Jennings one of the three greatest managers in history, along with John McGraw and Joe McCarthy.
+Beyond his on-field behavior, Jennings was recognized for his managerial abilities.
+Connie Mack described him as one of the three greatest managers in baseball history, alongside John McGraw and Joe McCarthy.

 Regular season

 Season summary

 The 1909 season was the third straight year the Tigers won the American League pennant.
 Their 1909 record of 98–54 was the team's best record to that point.
 Led by Ty Cobb, who won the Triple Crown and Sam Crawford, who led the league in doubles and extra base hits, they scored 66 more runs than any other team in the American League and outscored their opponents 666 to 493.
 They led the American League for most of the regular season, but remained in a close race with the Philadelphia Athletics, finally taking the pennant by 3½ games.

 The 1909 Tigers' winning percentage ranks as the 3rd best in team history through 2010, as follows: